-Campbells advises on Cayman Islands and British Virgin Islands Law and has offices in Cayman (head office), the BVI and HK.
-The Group acts for local and overseas insolvency professionals, creditors, investors, directors and other professional service providers in connection with all aspects of the restructuring and winding up of companies, investment funds, limited partnerships and structured fiand other professional service-providers in relation to the restructuring and liquidation of Cayman companies and other entities.
-Guy also has an active general litigation practice involving widely varying commercial contexts and structures, but with a particular emphasis on shareholder and investment fund disputes.
-He has been involved in many of the jurisdiction's highest profile disputes, liquidations and restructurings and has given expert evidence of Cayman Islands law to various foreign courts.
-Guy is also admitted to practise in the British Virgin Islands.
-He is a member of the Cayman Islands and BVI Chapters of INSOL.
+Campbells advises on Cayman Islands and British Virgin Islands Law, and has offices in Cayman (head office), the BVI and HK.
+The group acts for local and overseas insolvency professionals, creditors, investors, directors and other professional service providers in connection with all aspects of the restructuring and winding-up of companies, investment funds, limited partnerships and structured fito the restructuring and liquidation of Cayman companies and other entities.
+He also has an active general litigation practice involving widely varying commercial contexts and structures, but with a particular emphasis on shareholder and investment fund disputes.